-Well, as you wold quite imagine with this type of site and the information that you get that it won’t be free.
-Yes, it’s a subscription based site, but that hasn’t stopped more than 7 million users already joining.
+Well, as you would quite imagine with this type of site and the information that you get that it won’t be free.
+Yes, it’s a subscription-based site, but that hasn’t stopped more than 7 million users already joining.

-But on the other hand at least you’re not getting confused between so many options.
-So, really signing up is a simple process.
+But on the other hand, at least you’re not getting confused between so many options.
+So, signing up is a simple process.

 - 6 Months – $49.95 (only $8.32)

 When you join NewspaperArchive.com you will begin a 6-month premium package.
-This will give you unlimited access to everything that I have discussed about the site.
+This will give you unlimited access to everything that I have discussed on the site.

 If you aren’t completely satisfied within the 30 days of beginning your membership then you WILL get a full refund.
 I would suggest canceling 72 hours before.

 Signing up to this site is a more simple process compared to other sites.
 With others that I have reviewed, they split the process over 2 pages, but here it’s just 1 page.

 First, you will need to fill in your full name, followed by your email address.
 After that just enter a password that you will use for that site, and enter it again to confirm it.

 The second part is then to add your credit card details, yep the usual information.

 After that just tick that you have read the Terms and Conditions, and then click on the ‘Start Membership‘ button.
 You are then on your way.